Matthew Judon

-Matthew Judon (born August 15, 1992) is an American professional football linebacker for the Miami Dolphins for the National Football League (NFL).
+Matthew Judon (born August 15, 1992) is an American professional football linebacker.
 He played college football for the Grand Valley State Lakers, where he set the Division II record for sacks, and was selected by the Baltimore Ravens in the fifth round of the 2016 NFL draft.
-He has also played for the New England Patriots, and Atlanta Falcons.
+He has also played for the New England Patriots, Atlanta Falcons, and the Miami Dolphins.